CPE

 Figure 2: Central Perk Profit

-As shown in Figure 2, a demand of 12,000 cups will result in a profit of -$14,400.
-We want to find the demand (cell D2) that will cause profit (cell D7) to equal 0.
-This task is custom-made for Goal Seek.
-Simply fill in the Goal Seek Window as shown in Figure 1.
-We want to change cell D2 so cell D7 = 0.
+We will simply fill in the Goal Seek Window as shown in Figure 1, changing cell D2 so cell D7 = 0.
 After clicking OK, Excel quickly enters 17647.06 in cell D2 and we see that profit equals 0.
 Basically, Goal Seek quickly plugs different values in cell D2 until cell D7 = 0.

 Since Central Perk’s profit equals (3-.45)*Demand-45,000, Goal Seek is equivalent to solving the equation (3-.45)*Demand-45,000 = 0.
 The point is, Goal Seek can solve any equation, no matter how complex.
 If there is more than one value of the changing cell that makes the Set Cell hit the desired value, Excel will just find one solution.
 Be glad you found one!